nfailla/nfailla.github.io/src/content/blog/gof-design-patterns-pt1.md

 ---

-In the **foreword** [Grady Booch](https://en.wikipedia.org/wiki/Grady_Booch), says the following:

-> All well-structured object-oriented architectures are full of patterns.
-Indeed, one of the ways that I measure the quality of an object-oriented system is to judge whether or not its developers have paid careful attention to the **common collaborations among its objects**.
+In the **foreword** [Grady Booch](https://en.wikipedia.org/wiki/Grady_Booch), says: "All well-structured object-oriented architectures are full of patterns.
+Indeed, one of the ways that I measure the quality of an object-oriented system is to judge whether or not its developers have paid careful attention to the **common collaborations among its objects**".
 Emphasis mine.

 ---

-> In short, the concept of the design pattern in software provides a key to helping developers leverage the expertise of other skilled architects.
+> In short, the concept of the design pattern in software provides a key to helping developers leverage the expertise of other skilled architects.<br/>
+> — <cite>Grady Booch</cite>

 I think this is key.
-Design atterns not only help build a common language but also helps **experience reuse**.
+Design patterns not only help build a common language but also unlock **experience reuse**.

 ---

 > Yet experienced object-oriented designers do make good designs.
 Meanwhile new designers are overwhelmed by the options available and tend to fall back on non-object-oriented techniques they’ve used before.

-It's very common to see imperative solutions in Object Oriented code.
+It's very common to see imperative solutions in object-oriented code.
 Sometimes it could be good enough.
-Some other times, I think it might be a symptom of what the authors mention: falling back to something more well-known.
+But imperative code is less flexible, less readable, and transparent in intent.
+You have to understand the guts of the code in order to know what its intent is.

 ---

-> One thing expert designers know not to do is solve every problem from first principles.
-Rather, they reuse solutions that have worked for them in the past.
+> One thing expert designers know _not_ to do is solve every problem from first principles.
+Rather, they reuse solutions that have worked for them in the past. (...)
+Such experience is part of what makes them experts.

 The more experienced the designer is, the easier they find straight-forward, simple solutions.
 Less experienced developers tend to reinvent the wheel more frequently.

 ---

-> Once you know the pattern, a lot of design decisions follow automatically.
+> Once you know the pattern, a lot of design decisions follow automatically. (...)
+Put simply, design patterns help a designer get a design "right" faster.

-So, an additional unmentioned benefit of using design patterns is productivity.
-Having solved some design decisions easily, you can focus more on solving the problem than on the implementation.

 ---

 <!--
 ## Creational, Structural & Behavioral Patterns